American Express offers a large array of cards that let you earn Membership Rewards points. We give an overview of each of them.

 American Express also has several business card offerings that offer American Express benefits for business owners and bonus points on business purchases.
 These cards are a great opportunity to earn additional introductory bonuses for cardholders who have exhausted the introductory bonuses on Amex’s consumer line of cards.

 Note, too, that you don’t have to be the owner of a brick-and-mortar business to qualify for a business card; independent contractors of all sorts may qualify.

 The Blue Business Plus card is an excellent option for earning bonus points on everyday purchases – you get a 2x point bonus on your purchases, up to $50,000 each year (1x thereafter).
 Moreover, the card doesn’t charge an annual fee.

 Like the consumer version of the card, the Business Green Rewards Card offers an insipid rewards rate of 2x points on eligible American Express Travel purchases and 1 point on the rest of your purchases, for a $95 fee.
 On the plus side, the annual fee is waived for the first year, and it currently comes with an offer of 15,000 Membership Rewards points after you spend $3,000 in eligible purchases within the first three months.

 The Business Gold Card rewards your highest spend in two 4x bonus categories – which can include dining, gas, travel and common business purchases.

 The American Express Business Platinum card offers many of the same benefits – including lounge access – as the regular Platinum card.
-Unforutnately, the card doesn’t offer a $200 credit for Uber rides.
-However, it does have one feature to its advantage: You can earn 35% of your points back when you use them for flights on a qualifying airline that you designate at the beginning of each year (when flight is booked on amextravel.com).
+Unfortunately, the card doesn’t offer a $200 credit for Uber rides.
+However, it does have one feature to its advantage: You can earn 35% of your points back when you use them for flights on a qualifying airline that you designate at the beginning of each year (up to 500,000 points per calendar year when flight is booked on amextravel.com).

 Co-branded Membership Rewards cards